-In addition to the swab being undertaken as part of the national RCGP RSC surveillance programme with PHE, trial participants will also be asked for a blood sample.
-A blood test kit will be sent directly to the participant, who will make arrangements with their GP for the blood test.
-Providing a blood sample is not a requirement of participation.
-Participants will be informed of their blood test result by their GP.
-The study team will obtain the result from RCGP RSC/PHE.
+In addition to the swab being undertaken as part of the national RCGP RSC surveillance programme with PHE, trial participants will also be asked to consent to the trial team accessing a blood sample result.
+The study team will obtain the resultfrom RCGP RSC/PHE.

 The RCGP RSC will report to the central trial office at regular intervals about healthcare contacts in the participant's clinical records, as they are able to download this information centrally.
 This will be used as confirmation and a back-up for information obtained directly from study participants and other data sources outlined above.
 If obtaining data is not possible using this route, the GP surgery will be contacted to request a limited notes review.
-Participant records will be accessed up to three months following enrolment to ascertain follow up data from enrolment to day 28.
-Data will be collected in real time as far as possible; RCGP RCS, EMIS and NHS Digital will be utilised if required.
-We are engineering a new digital platform to enable daily extracts.
+Participant records will be accessed up to twelve months following enrolment to ascertain follow up data from enrolment to day 28.
+Data will be collected as close to real time as possible; RCGP RSC, EMIS and NHS Digital and other sources of routinely collected data will be utilised if required To investigate the impact of trial interventions on the longer-term effects of COVID-19, we will use these data collection methods to follow-up participants, for up to 10 years.